Connor-Partington/portfolio/docs/index.md

 * Leading documentation projects, and
 * Collaborating with subject matter experts.

-I am currently the first Technical Writer in the Product team at Autocab Ltd and take the unbelievably complicated things our developers create and make them understandable for multiple audiences.
+I take the unbelievably complicated things developers create and make them understandable for multiple audiences.

 I have worked with mobile and web software development teams to create easy-to-understand documentation for multiple audiences.

 Since 2022, I have added UX Writing to my professional development through courses and writing UX copy for software products.
-I am also contributing to an open-source project to learn how to write for games, and will soon start learning how to document APIs.

 **[LinkedIn](https://www.linkedin.com/in/connor-partington/) | [GitHub](https://github.com/Connor-Partington)**